-Women born with vaginal absence deformities are often met with unforeseen physical and emotional challenges.
-Physicians at The Methodist Hospital provide the best care with integrity and accountability for their patients to have a speedy recovery and minimal discomfort during the procedures.
-Our physicians appreciate the challenge of congenital absence of the vagina in patients and understand their desire to live full active lives.
+Some women are born with vaginal absence deformities and can often experience unforeseen physical and emotional challenges.
+Some women may have vaginal abnormalities from trauma or prior surgery.
+Physicians at Houston Methodist provide care with integrity and accountability, so our patients can recover quickly, with minimal discomfort.
+We appreciate the challenge of congenital absence of the vagina in patients and understand their desire to live full, active lives.
 We make it our goal to give women that chance.

-Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome is a rare congenital disease that affects roughly one out of every 4500 women.
-MRKH is characterized by an absence of the vagina and uterus, which is usually not discovered until the female has reached puberty.
-The condition is not recognized early in life because patients have normal female external genitalia and normal breast and pubic hair development, as well as normal ovaries and ovarian hormonal production.
+Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome is a rare congenital disease that affects roughly 1 out of every 4,500 women.
+MRKH syndrome is characterized by an absence of the vagina and uterus, which is usually not discovered until the patient has reached puberty.
+The condition is not recognized early in life because patients have normal female external genitalia and normal breast and pubic hair development, as well as normal ovaries and ovarian hormone production.

 Symptoms normally begin to show when menstruation does not begin by age 16 (primary amenorrhea).
 Although women with this condition are usually unable to carry a pregnancy, they may be able to have children with the help of assisted reproduction.

-Treatment options are available to help patients live with or to correct MRKH.
-Talk to your physician about which options might be best for your lifestyle and quality of life.
-Treatment options may include:
+Treatment options are available to help patients live with or to correct MRKH syndrome abnormalities.
+Though treatment options are primarily surgical, talk to your doctor about which options might be best for your lifestyle and quality of life.

-- A vagina can be created without surgery using dilators that expand and stretch the existing vagina over time, using intermittent pressure.
+- A vagina can be created without surgery, using a dilator that expands and stretches the existing vagina over time using intermittent pressure.

 - A vaginoplasty may be performed, using a skin graft from another part of the body.

-These issues can be embarrassing, but they can be resolved.
+These issues can greatly impact your quality of life, but they can be resolved.
 Your first step is to talk with one of our specialists.
-Call the Center for Restorative Pelvic Medicine at 713-441-9229 to find the right specialist and schedule an appointment.